 - Impetigo is common in the early stages of a dog’s life and is identified by pus-filled blisters.
 The condition can quickly spread, so seek treatment as soon as you see blisters arise.

-Seborrhea is a common skin disease that causes a dog’s skin to become greasy, or dry, and dandruff-ridden.
+Seborrhea is a common skin disease that causes a dog’s skin to become greasy, dry, and dandruff-ridden.
 The reason is that the oil glands (the sebaceous) overproduce oil, triggering bacteria and yeast growth that leads to dermatitis and oily skin.
 The skin will often have a strong odor due to the infection.

 Sadly, this disease is genetic and can affect a puppy and progress throughout its lifetime.
 Sometimes the skin condition is idiopathic, meaning it has an unknown cause.

 Seborrhea is a secondary condition caused by endocrine, dietary, malabsorption, or autoimmune disorders.
 Treatment for this chronic skin condition involves managing skin symptoms and avoiding skin infections.
 A vet will also have to determine if there is a causative condition.

 Most pets shed hair.
 If you’re accustomed to the seasonal fur balls blowing around your home, or the resurfacing of your pet’s favorite spot on the carpet, then you’ll know what I’m talking about.
 But when hair loss is excessive, or your pet is starting to show bald patches, then a skin issue may be the culprit.